Garden Coaching for DIYers

 Writing and Speaking Engagements

-Karin has given numerous presentations on native plants and water wise gardening at the Phoenicia Library.
+Gardeners enjoy sharing Earth knowledge and I am now different, having given numerous presentations on native plants and water wise gardening at the Phoenicia Library.
 The five-class landscape design series entitled “Designing Your Landscape: From Vision to Reality” was so popular there was a wait list to attend.
 The class covered site inventory and analysis, spatial relations and scale and planting design basics including how to attract pollinators, beneficial insects and birds to your garden.

-Karin also partnered with the Woodstock Pollinator Pathways Project to present ZOOM webinars on Gardening with Native Plants.
+In years past I’ve partnered with the Woodstock Pollinator Pathways Project to present ZOOM webinars on Gardening with Native Plants.
 All webinars are available on the Woodstock Pollinator Pathway Facebook page.

-She is available for speaking engagements on native plants and ecological horticulture.
+I’m available for speaking engagements on native plants and ecological horticulture.
 Please email for availability and information on presentation outline and handouts.